 Email spoofing is the creation of email messages with a forged sender address (such as your own email address).
 It is easy to do because the core protocols do not have any mechanism for authentication.
 It can be accomplished from within a LAN (Local Area Network) or from an external environment.

-Why Do People Spoof My Companies Email Address's And Others?
+Why Do People Spoof My Company's Email Addresses And Others?

 How Do I Help Prevent People Spoofing Me Or My Domain?

 By adding SPF (Sender Policy Framework) records to your existing DNS information, this will increase the chances that any spoofed email will be detected and is an added security measure, as all incoming emails will have the sender information validated.
-Please note that by adding an SPF record does not make this 100% full proof.
+Adding an SPF record will help dramatically reduce any attempted phishing or spoofed messages from being delivered as this creates a trusted path for your email communications to be verified against.

 Please Note: Proofpoint Essentials does not block an email outright for the SPF entry.
 This is because there are a large number of domains that have an incorrect SPF record.
 We will just increase the overall spam score.